csc-training/geocomputing/pouta/pouta-general-instructions/ubuntu-remote-desktop/README.md

 You will be asked for the password you set previously.

 *Windows Remote Desktop Connection client (RDP)*
-In Windows you can use the default RDP client (Windows Remote Desktop Connection) to connect to port 3389 at (replace the `xxx` values with the IP address your cPouta VM has been assigned):
+In Windows you can use the default RDP client to connect to:

 `<vm-public-ip>:3389`